-Students will achieve greater linguistic accuracy in reading, writing, listening, and speaking.
+In this honors level course, students will achieve greater linguistic accuracy in reading, writing, listening, and speaking.
 Increased emphasis on grammar study will include all indicative and subjunctive verb tenses.
 The students will communicate about the future and other uncertainties through cooperative learning activities.
 Additional exposure to Hispanic culture will be provided.